mda1125/JobBluePrint/README.md

 https://www.businessnewsdaily.com/5578-sample-thank-you-letters.html

 Privacy Policy
 There are on tracking scripts of any kind of this site.
 There are no ads.
 I am asking for anything and I am collecting nothing.
-There are Amazon Web Services (AWS) logs for this S3 bucket when accessed that track IP address like a standard web server.
-Those logs are permanently deleted every 7 days.
-I do not retain them anywhere.
 I do not rent or sell anything obtained from this site.

 All Rights Reserved Copyright 2022